SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/spinalhdl_datamodel.rst

 When using those iterating functions, you are allowed to remove the current element of the tree.

-Also asside the foreachXXX, which "only" iterate one level deep, there is often a walkXXX which will iterate recursively.
+Also as an aside the foreachXXX, which "only" iterate one level deep, there is often a walkXXX which will iterate recursively.
 So for instance myExpression.walkExpression on ((a+b)+c)+d will go through the whole tree of adders.

 There is also utilities as myExpression.remapExpressions(Expression => Expression) which will iterate over all used expression of myExpression, and change it for your returned one.